College Football vs. NFL: Four Differences for Bettors

 This reality also means that one of the best metrics for success, particularly early in the season, is comparing last year’s performances with returning production: look not only at how well a team performed last year, but how much of that team’s core is back on the field this season.

 Even for mediocre teams, returning production is an asset.
 Regardless of how well they played the year prior, returning players bring a sense of predictability and experience to teams.
 Look for teams fielding a lot of dependable juniors and seniors to out-perform squads of highly touted freshmen and sophomores.

 NFL Coaches Rely on Similar Playbooks

 In the NFL, most teams play a broadly similar offense, and defensive strategies are similarly consistent.
 In college football, there is enough variation between teams to make strategies unrecognizable from each other.

 Some teams play with extraordinarily complicated and innovative playbooks, and some teams play with antediluvian schemes handed down from the 1876 Yale Bulldogs.
 Some teams run plays and score points at a furious pace, and some teams prefer to take things slow.
-This creates volatility, as teams have to defend wildly different playbooks every week.
+This creates volatility, as teams must defend wildly different playbooks every week.

 Understanding how different styles of play interact with each other is critical to making good bets on college football.
 Building familiarity with college teams takes some time, and the constant turnover of coaching staffs results in a constant evolution of strategy that can be hard to keep up with.